baseeryousufzai/ePortfolio/index.md

 at the Lassonde School of Engineering.
 I’m an eager and passionate individual and I dedicate myself to any task or organization I come across.

-I’m studying electrical engineering as I have a strong interest in many paths within this major such as power electronics, electricity distribution, and electrical circuits and their many applications.
-I always try to learn and apply the content from my engineering courses to real-life applications as I know that’s how I’ll truly learn and understand the course material while having a better appreciation for how they function.

 ## Education
 - Lassonde School of Engineering, Electrical Engineering B.Eng 2023, 3.0/4.0 GPA